What will change with Indonesia entering BRICS? – DW – 01/07/2025

 Taking aim at BRICS, Trump in November threatened the bloc's members with being cut off from the US economy if a "BRICS currency" was created.
 But this confrontational approach might end up backfiring and alienating Jakarta, which has an active security cooperation with the US.

-Alexander Raymond Arifianto, a senior fellow at the S. Rajaratnam School of International Studies (RSIS) believes this would present Indonesia with an opportunity to build stronger regional partnerships, within the context of BRICS and the Association of Southeast Asian Nations (ASEAN).
+Alexander Raymond Arifianto, a senior fellow at the S. Rajaratnam School of International Studies (RSIS) believes this would present Indonesia with an opportunity to build stronger partnerships within regional organizations.

 "Forging mutually beneficial partnerships with other Southeast Asian nations will not only strengthen the region's non-aligned position in an increasingly uncertain geopolitical order, but will also bolster Indonesia's status as an ASEAN leader as well as its multilateral credentials at a time when the United States is veering towards unilateralism," Arifianto wrote.